 Practising questions only increase your familiarity with the exam.
 You need to also identify which elements or skills you struggle with and work on improving it.
-For instance, If you find the verbal section difficult this might be due to a number of things, you might have poor comprehension skills or be a slow reader.
+For instance, If you find the verbal section difficult this might be due to a number of things, you might have poor comprehension skills or poor critical thinking skills, perhaps you are a slow reader?
 Try to identify what element you struggle with and try to improve it.
-I’m a naturally slow reader, in order to combat this I spent a month before the test reading everything online with Spreeder and adopting strategies to comprehend information in the verbal section quicker.
+I’m a naturally slow reader, in order to combat this I spent a month before the test reading everything online with exelon 1 5 mg nebenwirkungen Spreeder and adopting strategies to comprehend information in the verbal section quicker.

 There is no other better way to assess yourself than attempting mock exams.
 Treat them like the real test.
 Do an entire 2-hour test with no breaks and no distractions.
 I recommend attempting your mocks on an online course to mimic the testing environment.

 My last tip, do not let your nerves get the better of you, with practice you’ll become more confident.
 However, the combination of applying and sitting the UKCAT can be stressful but try to stay calm during your preparation – not only do you feel better, but also perform better.